Itxaka/Gobolino/README.md

 ========

-Gobolino tries to be a decent, full featured dokcer gui with almost zero configuration and dependencies.
+Gobolino tries to be a decent, full featured docker gui with almost zero configuration and dependencies.

-Easy to launch in a python virtual environment, it wants to provide full control over all docker functionalities with the ease that only a gui can provide.
+Easy to launch in a python virtual environment, it wants to provide full control over all docker functionalities with the ease of use that only a gui can provide.